Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers<a id="syncIdentifiers-java"></a>

 The function of this API is same as the `syncIdentifier` API.
-This API passes a list of identifiers containing an identifier type as the key and an identifier as the value.
+This API passes a list of identifiers, and each identifier contains an identifier type as the key and an identifier as the value.
+CCCQ

 #### Syntax